What are the symptoms of diabetic kidney disease?

 After age 10 and after the child has had diabetes for 5 years

-How can diabetic nephropathy be prevented?
+How can diabetic kidney disease be prevented?

 To help prevent kidney damage, keep your blood sugar in your target range and control your blood pressure.
 Do this by eating healthy foods, staying at a healthy weight, exercising regularly, and taking medicines as directed.
 If there's protein in your urine, high blood pressure medicines can help keep kidney damage from getting worse.

-How is diabetic nephropathy treated?
+How is diabetic kidney disease treated?

 Medicines used at the start of treatment include: